Ballard FC: Stadium

-Ballard FC plays their home matches at Interbay Stadium, a 900-seat stadium in the Interbay neighborhood south of Ballard.
-The stadium was built in 1997 for the Seattle Pacific Falcons collegiate soccer teams and is also used by the sister team Salmon Bay FC.
+Ballard FC plays their home matches at Interbay Stadium, a 900-seat soccer-specific stadium in the Interbay neighborhood south of Ballard in Seattle, Washington.
+The stadium was built in 1997 for the Seattle Pacific Falcons collegiate soccer teams and is also used by semi-professional soccer clubs Ballard FC of USL League Two and Salmon Bay FC of the USL W LeagueBallard's sister team Salmon Bay FC.
 It has a grass pitch and a maximum capacity of 1,200 spectators when including standing areas.
 In 2023, Ballard FC signed a sponsorship agreement with Pagliacci Pizza, a local chain, to rename the pitch to the Pagliacci Pitch.

-The team temporarily moved to Memorial Stadium at the Seattle Center for the 2024 regular season while renovations at Interbay Stadium are made to comply with accessibility requirements.
-Ballard FC returned to Interbay Stadium for the 2024 playoffs.
+The team temporarily moved to Memorial Stadium at the Seattle Center for the 2024 regular season while renovations at Interbay Stadium were made to comply with accessibility requirements, returning to Interbay Stadium for the 2024 playoffs.

+In March 2026, the club announced a privately-funded expansion project at Interbay Stadium, adding 267 seats along the southeast touchline ahead of the 2026 season.
+A future second phase is planned for 2027, contingent upon community support, and would increase capacity by an additional 267 seats while adding the stadium's first covered seating.

 Club identity

 The club crest, designed by a Ballard-based agency, was released alongside the founding announcement in December 2022.
 The crest depicts the Ballard Bridge over a sunset.

 Ballard FC's primary jersey is cream-colored with red accents; the inaugural 2022–23 home jersey included a sublimated wave pattern derived the Flag of Seattle.
 The club collaborates with local artists for third jerseys each year, such as Seattle-based muralists Ryan Henry "henry" Ward, dozfy, and Stevie Shao.
+The 2025 and 2026 third kits in this artist series, created by Sarah Robbins and Victor Meléndez respectively, have been jointly worn by Ballard FC and Salmon Bay FC, with each club's crest applied lenticularly so as to both appear.